 Antoine Lyonel Carré, M.D., M.P.H., is a plastic surgeon specializing in such areas as breast reconstruction, lymphedema, perineal reconstruction, abdominal wall reconstruction and targeted muscle reinnervation for chronic/phantom pain.

 Assistant Clinical Professor, Division of Head and Neck Surgery, Department of Surgery; Head and Neck Surgeon

 Duarte - Main Campus

 Robert Kang, M.D., brings his highly skilled expertise in advanced facial reconstructive and microvascular procedures to patients with complex and challenging head and neck cancers at City of Hope's comprehensive cancer center.

 Heather Player, M.D., is breast and colon cancer surgeon and an assistant clinical professor in the Division of Surgical Oncology at City of Hope.
 She practices at City of Hope | Antelope Valley and Mission Hills.

 Vijay Trisal, M.D., the Dr. Norman & Melinda Payson Professor in Medicine and chief medical officer at City of Hope, is an advocate for individualized patient care and expanding access to City of Hope’s advanced therapies and specialized physicians across local communities.

-Alex K. Wong, M.D., is a plastic surgeon and chief of the Division of Plastic Surgery.
+Alex K. Wong, M.D., is a plastic surgeon and a professor in the Division of Plastic Surgery.
 As a board-certified plastic surgeon, Dr. Wong specializes in reconstruction of defects and complex wounds after cancer treatment and surgery.